-Microdiscectomy is a common treatment for a herniated disc.
+Microdiscectomy is a type of minimally invasive discectomy commonly used to treat a herniated disc.
 When a herniated disc compresses a spinal nerve, symptoms can include pain (which may extend down one or both arms and legs), muscle weakness and difficulty with repetitive motions.

 Microdiscectomy is a surgical procedure for the relief of pain and other symptoms that occur when a herniated disc in the spine presses on an adjacent nerve root.
 During the operation, the surgeon frees the nerve by removing small fragments of disc, bone and ligament.

 Microdiscectomy is sometimes described as a minimally invasive spine surgery, because it requires only a small incision and the use of a microscope or surgical glasses, called loupes, to magnify the site where the injury has occurred.
 The surgeon also uses smaller tools and instruments to work in the restricted space of the spine.
 Microdiscectomy is a type of spinal decompression surgery, and the term microdecompression – which describes the surgical removal of any bone or ligament that is compressing a nerve – may also be used to describe the procedure.
 However, the term "microdiscectomy" is more specific to the removal of the fragment of herniated disc tissue that is causing the patient’s symptoms.

 Because most patients will recover from a herniated disc without surgery, microdiscectomy is recommended only after conservative treatment, including physical therapy, cortisone injections, and other medication have been tried for a period of at least 6 to 12 weeks, without bringing relief.
 In some cases, motor weakness may be a reason to have this surgery sooner.
 Patients with cauda equina syndrome require immediate surgical intervention.
 This is a condition in which pressure on the nerves in the lower portion of the spine affects bladder and bowel function, but it affects less than 1% of people.